lisawilliams/auto-mom-front/checklist.md

 3. api.js for sign-up *DONE*
 4. ui.js for sign-up *DONE*
 5. Test that you can successfully sign up via web UI *DONE*
+6. Confirm that request ran on backend with appropriate HTTP status code *DONE* (Returns 201 Created as expected)
-6. Confirm that new user exists in back-end DB *DONE*
+7. Confirm that new user exists in back-end DB *DONE*

 ### Get Sign-In working